Setting Up the SRT for Success

 All Students:

-• The SRT video lessons have play settings as needed.
+- The SRT video lessons have play settings as needed.
 Students can pause, rewind, and adjust the speed of the narration on each video.

-• Each SRT video lesson has embedded (cannot be turned off) closed captions, and each Try It section has a Text-to-Speech player.
+- Each SRT video lesson has embedded (cannot be turned off) closed captions, and each Try It section has a Text-to-Speech player.

-• Teacher should review the NEW feature in the SRT.
-This feature alerts students that there is a new tool or question type for that year.
-Some students will only need to review the NEW features, and others will need to review previous tutorials.
+tool or question type for that year.
+Some students will only need to review the NEW features, and

 Younger Students:

-• Navigation videos are best presented to the whole class, ensuring optimal understanding.
+- Navigation videos are best presented to the whole class, ensuring optimal understanding.

-• Bookmarking is best reviewed up front as the SRT is housed in this section of TestNav.
+- Bookmarking is best reviewed up front as the SRT is housed in this section of TestNav.

-• Teachers can lessen test anxiety by clearly stating when the test is taking place and that the SRT is a fun way to practice.
-Explain what a state mandated test is and what the test will be measuring.
+is a fun way to practice.
+Explain what a state mandated test is and what the test will be

-• Careful consideration must be made to keep lessons light and short.
-The SRT is not meant to be used for more than 30 minutes per sitting.
+- Careful consideration must be made to keep lessons light and short.
+The SRT is not meant to be used

 Differentiation